sul-dlss/library-status/README.md

 # SearchWorks Status Dashboard
-This dashboard provides a lightweight way to display the status and performance of SearchWorks and related SUL services.
+A lightweight dashboard for displaying the status and performance of SearchWorks and related SUL services.

 ## Run Locally
 1. git clone this repository